MSc in Finance

 The MSc in Finance Is Designed for:

-• University graduates with a solid quantitative background wishing to launch a career in finance
+• University graduates, with diverse educational backgrounds and work experience, wishing to launch a career in finance.

 You may find here more information about the Program's Intended Learning Outcomes